Glow Worm Facts

 What are Glow Worms?

 Glow worms are the larvae (immature stage) of a small fly.
 The larval stage is the only stage in their life cycle that can glow.
 The adults are delicate flies that do not have working mouthparts, and as such, only live for a small number of days (females two days, males six days).
 As the adults are unable to feed, glow worms must gain enough sustenance during the larval stage to get them through the rest of their lifecycle.
-The larvae are believed to live for approximately one year, although this is heavily dependent on environmental conditions and availability of food.
+The larvae are believed to live for approximately one year, although this is heavily dependent on environmental conditions and the availability of food.

 Why Do Glow Worms Glow?